sopra-fs22-group-24/server/README.md

 - gradle
 - java 15
 - spring boot
+- Heroku
+- Sonarcloud
 ## High Level Components
 Game Conctroller

 ## High Level Components
+Components:
 - game
 - user
 - lobby
+For each of the components there is a Repository, an entity, a Controller and a Service
+- Repository: to store Entities, e.g. Userrepository
+- Entities: Java classes representing database Tables
+- Conroller: handle client requests and call services
+- Service: Handling all the functionality (e.g. retrieve users, save data, change data, logic)

 ## Launch and Deployement
 For your local development environment, you will need Node.js.
 You can download it [here](https://nodejs.org).
 All other dependencies, including React, get installed with: